 Reproduction is a primordial instinct.
-We are hardwired with a predisposition towards sex because we are driven by instincts of survival and reproduction.
+We are hardwired with a predisposition towards sex because instincts of survival and reproduction drive us.
 The driving force in human nature is the desire for reward.
-The reward, in this case, is pleasure.
+The reward, in this case, is the pleasure.
 Pleasure is a manifestation of the brain’s reward – the sum of parts we consider to be extra good for us.
-It is completely individual how we perceive it.
+It is entirely individual how we perceive it.

 SEX & PLEASURE

-So when a man askes “how was sex for you” she might answer “hmmm; how can I explain?” “but did you come?”
+So when a man asks “how was sex for you” she might answer “hmmm; how can I explain?” “but did you come?”
 She answers “It was lovely”.

-In couples we can not always mirror each other’s answers, when it comes to pleasure.
+In couples, we can not always mirror each other’s answers, when it comes to pleasure.
 The man’s sexual pleasure is often linked to the release of semen.
-That is therefore an integrated part of his sexual pleasure.
+That is, therefore, an integrated part of his sexual pleasure.
 The woman does not have the same hook to hang her “pleasure-hat” on.
-She will most likely experience it differently from time to time: in the middel, deep down, a little to the side, today mostly in the body.
-Whereas the man probably will pay less attention to all the small variations or they are over shadowed by the ejaculation.
-It does not make one’s experience better than the other’s.
+She will most likely experience it differently from time to time: in the middle, deep down, a little to the side, today mostly in the body.
+Whereas the man probably will pay less attention to all the small variations or they are overshadowed by the ejaculation.
+It does not make one’s experience better than the others.
 It just means you might speak different languages.

 It makes sense to stop assuming that men and women get the same from sex.
 It is far better to agree that sex is good and should be good for both parts.
 And to focus on how we make sure that both are sexually satisfied.